sibgit/sibgit.github.io/exercises_advanced_topics.md

    In addition:
     * One pirate should push the `main` branch to the remote.
     * The other pirates, should set `origin/main` as the **upstream** for their `main` branch.
       This is done with the command: `git branch --set-upstream-to=origin/main`.
+This tells git that the remote branch `origin/main` is the remote branch associated to your local branch `main`.

 <br>

 ### C) Treasure hunt part one: sign the pirate code
 Even pirates have rules!
-To avoid disputes at sea, you and your fellow pirates should start your journey by carrying-out a little paperwork and signing the [pirate code](https://en.wikipedia.org/wiki/Pirate_code).
+To avoid disputes at sea, you and your fellow pirates should start your journey by carrying-out a little paperwork: signing the [pirate code](https://en.wikipedia.org/wiki/Pirate_code).

 Signing the **pirate code**, and thereby officializing your participation and rank in the treasure